hisubram/mobilefoundation/jsonstore.md

 {: #internal-data-source-api }
 This source is the JSONStore APIs that you can use to add JSON data to a collection.

-**Note:** You can populate the internal store with data that is read from a file, an input field, or hardcoded data in a variable.
+You can populate the internal store with data that is read from a file, an input field, or hardcoded data in a variable.
 It doesn’t have to come exclusively from an external source that requires network communication.
+{: note}

 All of the following code examples are written in pseudocode that looks similar to JavaScript.

-**Note:** Use  adapters for the Transport Layer.
+Use  adapters for the Transport Layer.
 Some of the advantages of using adapters are XML to JSON, security, filtering, and decoupling of server-side code and client-side code.
+{: note}
 **External data source: Backend REST endpoint**
 Imagine that you have a REST endpoint that read data from a database and returns it as an array of JSON objects.